akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey’s step faltered.
 He almost tripped.
 He was quiet for a long breath.

-“He swore it,” Godfrey nodded.
+“The King swore it,” Godfrey nodded.
 “Before the court.
 The next woman through the doors.”

 “And you knew.”

-The words landed.
+Her words landed.
 They did not hang.
 They hit.
+They atonished.

-Stunned, Godfrey stared at her.
+Godfrey stared at her.
 His mouth opened.

 *I was there.
 I heard him.
 I knew.*